 I trained as a sculptor and art historian and lectured at Edinburgh College of Art for 25 years.
-Recently, I changed direction to make sculptural jewellery, specialising in unique statement pieces.
+A few years ago, I changed direction to make sculptural jewellery, specialising in unique statement pieces.

-I work with precious metals and usually integrate handcrafted sterling silver and/or gold, with unusual semi-precious stones, precious gemstones or pearls.
+I work with precious metals and usually integrate handcrafted sterling silver and/or gold with unusual semi-precious stones, precious gemstones or pearls.
 I aim to combine striking design with the sensual colours of natural stones, ranging from large-scale snakeskin serpentine to delicate black diamonds.
-For me, jewellery should also be a pleasure to touch, so tactile textures are important.
+For me, jewellery should also be a pleasure to touch, so tactile textures and interesting surfaces are important.

-I use both traditional and contemporary techniques such as photo-etching and fold-forming.
+I use both traditional and contemporary techniques such as photo-etching, oxidising and fold-forming.

 Chunky necklaces, dramatic earrings, big cuffs, brooches or cufflinks - each bespoke piece has its own personality.
 I like the way that bold one-off jewellery starts conversations.